 Oil and Gas Exploration and Production

 The natural gas production industry is booming in Texas, due in large part to the Eagle Ford Shale in South Texas and the Barnett Shale in North Central Texas.
 Drilling activity, extraction, and production in the Eagle Ford Shale has expanded rapidly since the first well was drilled in Hawkville Field of LaSalle County in 2008.
-That year, only 26 permits were issued for drilling in the shale, while 4,143 drilling permits were issued in 2012.
+That year, only 26 permits were issued for drilling in the shale, while 4,416 drilling permits were issued in 2013.
 The 50 mile wide by 400 mile long shale play is unique in that the formation contains both natural gas and oil deposits.
-It is forecasted that between 2010 and 2020, 1,319 new gas wells and 3,571 new oil wells will be completed in the area.

 The Barnett Shale is a large natural gas reserve covering more than 5,000 square miles across North Central Texas.
 Many experts believe the Barnett Shale may be the largest onshore natural gas field in the United States, containing more than 40 trillion cubic feet of natural gas.
 Significant amounts of natural gas have been extracted from the Barnett Shale in recent years due to advances in hydraulic fracturing methods and horizontal drilling.
 Because large portions of the Barnett Shale lie beneath highly populated areas of Tarrant, Johnson, and western Dallas counties, there are unusually high levels of urban drilling involved in the area.
 The Perryman Group estimates that the cumulative economic benefits of the Barnett Shale from 2001-2011 include $80.7 billion in output for the state.